ahmadiehsan/personal_docs/docs/software/protocols/protocol_rules/resource_naming.md

 ## Description

-For more clarity, let’s divide the resource archetypes into four categories
+For more clarity, let's divide the resource archetypes into four categories

 - document
 - collection